 However, many vets will recommend not feeding any bones at all because they can cause tooth fractures, intestinal perforations, and food poisoning, as well as get caught across the roof of the mouth (especially chop bones).
-Overfeeding bones can also cause constipation.
+Overfeeding bones can also cause constipation and obstruction.

 If you wish to feed bones there are some basic rules to follow:

 - Only feed fresh bones straight from the refrigerator to avoid bacterial contamination, particularly with chicken.

 - Discard after 1-2 hours if the bone hasn’t been eaten, especially in warmer weather.

 - Never feed any cooked bones as they can splinter and cause gut perforation, as well as blockages in the intestine.

 - Stick to raw, soft bones as hard bones like the long marrow bones can cause tooth fractures, particularly when sawn lengthwise.
 Safer choices include lamb necks, flaps, cutlets and shanks, osso bucco, ox tail, and beef spare ribs.

 - It is much better if the bones have big chunks of meat attached as this provides excellent jaw exercise as well as flossing for the teeth and gums.

 - Don’t feed bones to dogs who tend to wolf down their food